IhorKulinich/test-elixir-chats/README.md

+Compiling 3 files (.ex)
-    error: module Nitro.Router is not loaded and could not be found.
+    error: module Nitro is not loaded and could not be found.
 This may be happening because the module you are trying to load directly or indirectly depends on the current module
     │
-  3 │     import Nitro.Router
+  3 │     import Nitro
     │     ^
     │
     └─ lib/routes.ex:3:5: Sample.Routes (module)

-    error: module Nitro.Socket is not loaded and could not be found.
+    error: module Nitro is not loaded and could not be found.
 This may be happening because the module you are trying to load directly or indirectly depends on the current module
     │
-  3 │     import Nitro.Socket
+  3 │     import Nitro
     │     ^
     │
     └─ lib/chatweb.ex:3:5: ChatWeb.ChatController (module)

+== Compilation error in file lib/routes.ex ==